+Nature is my inspiration.
 I have always been drawn to wild landscapes and the creatures that live alongside us.
 Growing up in Cape Town, my childhood was infused with everyday connections to the natural world, from wading knee-deep in mountain streams to exploring wild desolate beaches along the Atlantic coastline.
 My memories touch on magical encounters along secret trails, and quiet observations of the birds and creatures that inhabit alongside us.

 My path has taken me on spiritual journeys to Kenya and Tanzania, as well as deep into the remote landscapes of the Kalahari desert, where I carried the songs of the San in my heart.
 And then long trips into the faraway mountains of the Cederberg brought me into contact with ancient Stoneage rock art sites, which had a profound influence on my work.
 These experiences culminated in a small volume of poetry that was published by Mallard Publishers, and launched at the Iziko South African Museum.
 I remember with gratitude, Laurens van der Post’s words – “The spirit of man is nomad, his blood Bedouin…”